 At a glance:

-Insurance is an essential part of protecting your financial future and ensuring that you and your family are covered during unexpected times.
-Whether it’s Income Protection, Total Permanent Disability (TPD), Trauma Insurance, or Accidental Death Insurance, keeping up with your premium payments is crucial to maintaining your coverage.
-In fact, over 70% of people rely on their insurance policies to safeguard their income and loved ones in the event of illness, injury, or death.
+Insurance is essential for protecting your financial future and ensuring that you and your family are covered in the event of unforeseen circumstances.
+In fact, around 60% of Australians now hold some form of life cover or income protection to safeguard their income and loved ones in the event of illness, injury, or death.

 Consequences of Missing an Insurance Payment